phpMussel/phpMussel/_docs/readme.en.md

 File handling configuration.

 ##### "max_uploads"
-- Maximum allowable number of files to scan during files upload scan before aborting the scan and informing the user they are uploading too much at once!
+- Maximum number of files that phpMussel is allowed to scan when scanning uploads before aborting the scan and informing the user they are uploading too much at once!
 Provides protection against a theoretical attack whereby an attacker attempts to DDoS your system or CMS by overloading phpMussel to slow down the PHP process to a grinding halt.
 Recommended: 10.
 You may wish to raise or lower this number depending on the speed of your hardware.
 Note that this number doesn't account for or include the contents of archives.

 ##### "filesize_limit"
 - Filesize limit in KB.
 65536 = 64MB [Default]; 0 = No limit (always greylisted).
 Any (positive) numeric value accepted.
 This can be useful when your PHP configuration limits the amount of memory a process can hold or if your PHP configuration limits filesize of uploads.